 Morris has been named to Fortune Magazine’s 40 under 40 list, a Young Global Leader by the World Economic Forum, an Outstanding Young American by the United States Junior Chamber of Commerce, and a 2018 Most Admired CEO by the Atlanta Business Chronicle.
 Morris is also a Term Member of the Council on Foreign Relations and the Young Presidents’ Organization (YPO).

 A signatory of the Founders Pledge, Morris created the Morris Foundation to improve the lives of Kentucky’s working families.
 Over the years, he has been a benefactor to the University of Kentucky.
 Morris serves on the Dean’s Advisory Board of the Gatton College of Business and Economics where he is the Entrepreneur in Residence.

-Morris has been profiled in several national news and academic publications including the New York Times, Forbes, Fortune, Vanity Fair, The Wall Street Journal and was also the protagonist of a Harvard Business School case study.
+Morris has been profiled in several national news and academic publications including The New York Times, Forbes, Fortune, Vanity Fair, and The Wall Street Journal, and he was also the protagonist of a Harvard Business School case study.